-For an underground car park landscape, the unique design of the CK system sees most charging components sitting hidden within existing cable trays.
-Only the durable sockets, which are made from recycled vehicle tyres, are visible.
+For an underground car park landscape, the unique design of the Connected Kerb system sees most charging components sitting hidden within existing cable trays.
+Only the durable sockets, which are partially made from recycled vehicle tyres, are visible.
 This results in a discreet deployment, crucial for landscapes where the aesthetic is sufficiently important.

 For residents and visitors, utilisation is simple; accounts and charging sessions can be managed seamlessly through the Connected Kerb app.

 Further, Connected Kerb worked with Roffey Homes to provide educational collateral to incoming residents.
-For those who had not yet requested a charge point, information was provided on the benefits of switching to EVs, as well as details on how to request a charger near their allocated parking bay.
+For those who had not yet requested a charging point, information was provided on the benefits of switching to EVs, as well as details on how to request a charging point near their allocated parking bay.

-Offering more than solely EV charging, CK’s solution also supports a wealth of add-ons, including Wi-Fi and Internet of Things (IoT) technologies – namely air quality, environmental and parking sensors.
+Offering more than solely EV charging, Connected Kerb's solution also supports a wealth of future add-ons, including Wi-Fi and Internet of Things (IoT) technologies – namely air quality, environmental and parking sensors.
 These, along with upgrades in charging technologies, like wireless charging, can be added with ease to existing sites once available and requested by the client.